Rehabilitation After a Sports Injury

 Rehabilitation after a sports injury

-If you partake in sport more than likely at some point you will probably suffer a sports injury.
-It happens to all of us but the way we deal with injury rehabilitation is the key in order to move forward.
-If sports injuries are not treated correctly in the initial stages even more tissue damage potentially could take place.
+If you participate in sports, you will likely suffer a sports injury at some point.
+It happens to all of us, but how we deal with injury rehabilitation is key to moving forward.
+If sports injuries are not treated correctly in the initial stages, further tissue damage may occur.

-Although the methods for sports injury rehabilitation vary with each individual case the framework for recovery is relatively consistent.
-At Wellthy Clinic we have many years experience and these are the outlines of our recovery program.
+Although the methods for sports injury rehabilitation vary with each case, the framework for recovery is relatively consistent.
+At Wellthy Clinic, we have over 20 years of experience, and the following outlines our recovery program.

 The 5 Stages of Rehabilitation for Sports Injuries